-What are the withdrawal symptoms of marijuana?
+What are the withdrawal symptoms of cannabis?

-How should marijuana be stored?
+How should cannabis be stored?

 Keep products in the original, childproof containers and out of the reach/sight of children.
 Always store in a lockbox or lock bag.

-How does marijuana impact pregnancy?
+How does cannabis impact pregnancy?

-How does marijuana impact breastfeeding?
+How does cannabis impact breastfeeding?

-How does marijuana affect driving?
+How does cannabis affect driving?

 Benzie Office